 Professor Dick joined the faculty in 2011 after receiving her LL.M. in Taxation from the University of Florida Levin College of Law, where she focused on business taxation and served as a Graduate Tax Scholar.
 From 2005-2010, she was an Associate at Bilzin Sumberg, where she concentrated her practice in mergers and acquisitions, corporate finance, capital market transactions, debt restructuring and loan workouts.
 While in private practice, Professor Dick's matters included representing the borrower of a fully secured $100 million asset-based credit facility and serving as a special corporate counsel to the debtors in the bankruptcy reorganization of a multibillion dollar joint venture.

-Professor Dick focuses her scholarship on how tax and bankruptcy laws shape corporate responses to financial and economic distress.
-She has written about commercial restructurings under Chapter 11 of the U.S. Bankruptcy Code and the litigation of disputes pertaining to complex commercial financing arrangements.
-Her current research explores how stakeholders of financially distressed firms exploit various loopholes in Chapter 11 to transfer value outside of bankruptcy's distributional norms.
-Professor Dick's recent publications include: Grassroots Shareholder Activism in Large Commercial Bankruptcies, forthcoming in The Journal of Corporation Law, Bankruptcy's Corporate Tax Loophole, 82 Fordham L. Rev. 2273 (2014), and The Chapter 11 Efficiency Fallacy, 2013 B.Y.U.
+Professor Dick focuses her scholarship on the intersections of tax, bankruptcy and corporate law.
+She has written about commercial restructurings under Chapter 11 of the U.S. Bankruptcy Code and the litigation of disputes pertaining to complex commercial financing arrangements, and is currently working on a project that explores U.S. historical tax and economic interventions in Puerto Rico.
+Professor Dick's recent publications include: Grassroots Shareholder Activism in Large Commercial Bankruptcies, 40 J. Corp.
+L. 1 (2014), Bankruptcy's Corporate Tax Loophole, 82 Fordham L. Rev. 2273 (2014), and The Chapter 11 Efficiency Fallacy, 2013 B.Y.U.
 L. Rev. 759 (2013).
-Her scholarship has been showcased on leading corporate and bankruptcy law websites, including the Harvard Law School Bankruptcy Roundtable, The CLS Blue Sky Blog (Columbia Law School's Blog on Corporations and Capital Markets), the American Bankruptcy Institute's Podcast series, The Conglomerate Blog on Business, Law, Economics and Society, and Reuters BreakingViews.
-Her work has also been selected via blind review for highly competitive conferences, including the 16th Annual Yale/Stanford/Harvard Junior Faculty Forum at Harvard Law School, the Emerging Scholars in Commercial and Consumer Law panel of the 2015 American Association of Law Schools Annual Meeting, and the Third Annual Center for Law, Economics & Finance (C-Leaf) Junior Faculty Business and Financial Law Workshop at George Washington University Law School.
+Her work has been selected via blind review for highly competitive conferences, including the 16th Annual Yale/Stanford/Harvard Junior Faculty Forum at Harvard Law School, the Emerging Scholars in Commercial and Consumer Law panel of the 2015 American Association of Law Schools Annual Meeting, and the Third Annual Center for Law, Economics & Finance (C-Leaf) Junior Faculty Business and Financial Law Workshop at George Washington University Law School.
+Her scholarship has also been showcased on leading corporate and bankruptcy law websites, including the Harvard Law School Bankruptcy Roundtable, The CLS Blue Sky Blog (Columbia Law School's Blog on Corporations and Capital Markets), the American Bankruptcy Institute's podcast series, and Reuters BreakingViews.